yilmaznaslan/aws-iot-core-registering-things-in-bulk/README.md

 ---
 - An AWS IAM User with  Programmatic access and following permissions policies attached.
   - `AWSS3FullAccess` ,`AWSIoTFullAccess` policies.
 These are the minimum permission required to run the application.
 More comphrensive policies such as `AWSS3FullAccess` and `AWSIoTFullAccess` can also be applied.
-- An IoT Service IAM role to allow AWS IoT Core to call other AWS services.
+- An IoT Service **IAM role** to allow AWS IoT Core to call other AWS services.
+It is necessary to use `start_thing_registration_task()` function.
 Created IAM role must have minimum the following permission policies attached.
   - `AWSIoTThingsRegistration (AWS managed policy)`
   - `AmazonS3ReadOnlyAccess (AWS managed policy)`
 - [Python](https://www.python.org/downloads/)